-Repairs to NYC rail tunnel considered instead of a new one
+Repairs to NYC rail tunnel considered amid funding doubts

 Democratic members of both states’ congressional delegations have accused the Trump administration of withholding money for political reasons, something federal rail officials deny.

-Gateway Development Corp. board members overseeing the Hudson tunnel project said Tuesday they are consulting the same experts from Columbia and Cornell universities who advised Cuomo.
+Gateway Development Corp. board members overseeing the Hudson tunnel project said Tuesday that while they remain committed to continuing pre-construction design and engineering work on the tunnel and reaching a funding agreement with the federal government, they have enlisted the help of the same experts from Columbia and Cornell universities who advised Cuomo on the subway project.

 Both tunnels handle more than 200,000 passengers per day and suffered significant saltwater damage during 2012’s Superstorm Sandy.
 The Metropolitan Transportation Authority approved an initial plan to remove damaged concrete that lines the Canarsie tunnel and encases power cables.
 The cables would have been replaced and the wall rebuilt.